aka X-Men: First Class

 We see all the requisite elements of the established franchise come together – the origin of Magneto’s helmet and the jet plane, the creation of the Cerebro machine, the group choosing their nicknames, Hank McCoy turning into Beast, the choice of the name ‘X-Men’ and the climactic scene where Professor Xavier undergoes the accident that places him in a wheelchair.
 We even get to see the X-Men in the original black and yellow designs for their jumpsuits from the comic-book, which was changed in the first film.
 One of the film’s cutest pieces is also managing to squeeze in a cameo from Hugh Jackman as Wolverine (something that was exceedingly well hidden in the lead-up to the film’s release) who greets the request to join the fledgling X-Men with a gruff “No, fuck off.”

 The script is the most satisfying aspect of X: First Class.
 The last two X-Men films, X-Men: The Last Stand and X-Men Origins: Wolverine, became overburdened by their seeming need to pack in as many new mutant characters as possible such that the story often felt awkwardly stretched out of place to do so or that the new characters were not getting the screen time they deserved.
-(Deadpool from X-Men Origins: Wolverine is supposed to be getting his own movie soon, although thinking back you can have to strain to remember which character he was meant to be).
 On the other hand, X: First Class integrates all of its new mutants into a strong story where each has their own substance and character far more so than the last two X-Men films put together.
 One of the strongest aspects of the story is seeing the familiar characters – particularly Magneto and Mystique – changing into the characters that we are familiar with in the rest of the series – both start out on the side of good and end up making choices to shift alignment throughout the course of the story.

 Matthew Vaughn also confidently places X: First Class into a 1960s milieu (the setting is the year after the original X-Men comic-book premiered).
 Whereas other films with period settings like this tend to blur the lines, Vaughn and co embrace them for a nicely retro sense.
 (One of the cutest touches is the design of the US war room, which has been borrowed from the set where much of Dr Strangelove or, How I Learned to Stop Worrying and Love the Bomb (1964) took place).
 The script has taken a leaf from Watchmen (2009) in contrasting the actions of superheroes against real-world events – the Cold War and in particular the Cuban Missile Crisis.
 X: First Class never pushes it as far as Watchmen did to create an alternate world where the activities of superheroes have altered history, rather tells it more as a secret history.
 About the only complaint one might have here is the film’s interpretation of the Cuban Missile Crisis, which differs from real-life where it was defused without even a single missile fired or any Russian ships being sunk.